The-Mycelium-Network/podcast-transcripts/episode001/en/index.md

 I've reached a point where I have had enough of making someone else rich.
 I've got a lot of knowledge and experience with many things.
 I do feel that I want to start my own thing and get away from working for someone else.
 I have already started my business, but I'm still looking for clients.
 I've got one possible client pending where I still need to do this interview you're talking about.

 Having about three years' worth of sales experience, the interviews are the fun part for me.
 I look forward to it, and it's exciting.
 I can definitely see the scary part of it.
 Having to explain to someone why to choose you.
-I always remember the term " fake it until you make it in sales.
-Should the client ask you, can you do back-end development and this whole database thing.
+But what I always found in sales is, if you use the term "fake it until you make it", you can sell a pin to a pin factory.
+Should the client ask you, can you do back-end development and this whole database thing?
 Tell them yeah, sure.
 I have to research and freshen up a couple of things, but let's talk.
 Let's define what you need, and I'll tell you whether I can or cannot assist you.
 Then a client's more likely to use you if you're honest about things like that.

 They won't feel you are trying to scam them out of money.
 You're not just someone looking for a quick buck.
 You're actually interested in the work.